The Older Workers Benefit Protection Act :Case Study

 Part 2: A Real-World Mistake (The Teva Pharmaceuticals Case)

 The Situation: Teva Pharmaceuticals, as part of their nationwide downsizing efforts, laid off 79 employees in Florida, United Stats.
-They offered them severance pay in return for signing a agreement promising not to sue the company.
+They offered them severance pay in return for signing an agreement promising not to sue the company.

 The Cost to Teva: